 Scenario: Your friend painted something he/she wants to sell at a community art auction.

 “That looks beautiful and you’re just an amazing artist!”
-And then when you think you're out of earshot, “I feel traumatized.”
+And then when you think they're out of earshot, “I feel traumatized.”

 1. Constructive beginning: “Hey, I think you’re really passionate about art and that you’ve found a great hobby.
 I can tell how much you want to share this new artwork of yours, and I admire that about you.”